ElBedeawi/near-challenge-7/README.md

 [ [ 'Wagih', 1 ], [ 'Bedeawi', 0 ] ]
 ```

-I hope it's clear and it Helps someone, the full file is in the repo and surely I welcome any improvements.
+I hope it's clear :sweat_smile:	 and it Helps someone :relaxed:	, the lib.rs file is in the repo and surely I welcome any improvements.